arnabganguly/HDInsightESPLab/HDInsightESPlab.md

    ![HDICreate1](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture28.png)

  2. Choose ‘*Custom*’ on create options.
+Populate fields in the *Basics* blade.

+>**Note:**
+>
-Populate fields in the Basics blade.
-HDInsight cluster creation process with ESP Enabled is the same for all types of allowable HDInsight clusters.
+>HDInsight cluster creation process with ESP Enabled is the same for all types of allowable HDInsight clusters.
 So, this process is only discussed only once.
 You can choose from HBase , Hadoop , Kafka and Spark as cluster types during creation times.
 Choose Hbase to start with.

 ![HDICreate2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture29.png)

-2. In the security and Networking blade and on the *Enterprise Security Package* option choose *Enabled*.
+2. In the *Security + networking* blade and on the *Enterprise Security Package* option choose *Enabled*.
 HDInsight automatically recognizes the  domain and populates the users and groups that we had created earlier in section 1.5.
 Populate the fields in the blade as described below.
  - *Cluster Admin*: Select the Cluster admin user from the users available in Azure.